 After the training the Machine Learning model for the first time, we tested it and we found that the results were far from satisfying.
 Since some of the emotions had subtle differences in meaning (like fun and happiness) and the underlying complexity of classifying short texts (like tweets), we realized that more samples were needed for improving the model.

-As we found it was real hard to find real tweets that represented each emotion, we decided to create additional training samples ourselves.
-With the help of local chilean students we wrote down a great number of everyday expressions and phrases for the text classifier.
+As we found it was really hard to find real tweets that represented each emotion, we decided to create additional training samples ourselves.
+With the help of local Chilean students we wrote down a great number of everyday expressions and phrases for the text classifier.
 The results improved a lot with this additional data.

 Using AppleScript, included in Mac OSX, we created a simple script that automated the task of creating .aiff audio files from each new text file.
 The NSSpeechSynthesizer was used for text-to-speech synthesis.